+ACADEMIC INTEGRITY

-ACADEMIC INTEGRITY: In the academic community, the high value placed on truth implies corresponding intolerance of scholastic dishonesty.
+In the academic community, the high value placed on truth implies corresponding intolerance of scholastic dishonesty.
 In cases involving academic dishonesty, the determination of the grade and of the student's status in the course is left primarily to the discretion of the faculty member.
 In such cases, where the instructor determines that a student has demonstrated academic dishonesty, the student may receive a failing grade for the assignment and/or exam and may be reported to the Chief Student Services Officer or designee.
 The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website.

-Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the Course Catalogue and on the College of the Redwoods website.
+DISRUPTIVE BEHAVIOR

-DISRUPTIVE BEHAVIOR: Student behavior or speech that disrupts the instructional setting will not be tolerated.
+Student behavior or speech that disrupts the instructional setting will not be tolerated.
 Disruptive conduct may include but is not limited to: unwarranted interruptions; failure to adhere to the instructor's directions; vulgar or obscene language; slurs or other forms of intimidation; and physically or verbally abusive behavior.
-In such cases where the instructor determines that a student has disrupted the educational process, a disruptive student may be
+In such cases where the instructor determines that a student has disrupted the educational process, a disruptive student may be temporarily removed from class.
+In addition, the student may be reported to the Chief Student Services Officer or designee.
+The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website.
+Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located on the College of the Redwoods website.